meow-d/meow-d.github.io/_posts/2025-05-25-some notes on Iyowa - Films, Sunny Spots, Graduations.md

 title: Some notes on Iyowa - Films, Sunny Spots, Graduations
 ---

-in the meow_d internal rating system, iyowa has a few "legendary" songs under his belt - namely kyu-kyarin, heat abnormal, and the peachy key.
+in the meow_d internal rating system, iyowa has a few "legendary" songs under his belt - namely kyu kurarin, heat abnormal, and the peachy key.
 3 songs of that level is more than enough to earn my respect. the least i can do is try to get into his music.

 unfortuantely i didn't enjoy _Films, Sunny Spots, Graduations_ much. i find the songs too similar-sounding, the fact that it's a super lengthly double album doens't help. you can say that they're weak individually, as in, they don't make much of an impact on me. i feel like i needed to clarify that because the production work and songwriting is anything but weak. if anything, that only made me feel worse about the fact that i didn't enjoy the album.